SirSnolte/Docker/README.md

 # Guide for: Docker Portainer.io Cloudflare.com Argo Tunnel (SSL + DDOS Porection)
 ### Basic instructions *Something for Debian*

+# THIS GUIDE IS IN WORK NOT READY

 If you are starting a project from scratch you will need Debian 10 or something like this to get all these stuff working.
 For VServer we prefere a fresh clean Debian 10 like in this guide.